dongguaguaguagua/hybrid-fonts-for-sublime/README.md

 ### Fira Code & operator mono light italic

 Please rename `Fira-Code-60002/FiraCodeRegular-OperatorMonoLightItalic.ttf` into `FiraCode-Italic.ttf` then install it.
+Don't forget to uninstall the previous italic font to avoid confliction.

-Looks good on my mac:
+Looks good on my Mac:

 ![Cpp Image](https://raw.githubusercontent.com/dongguaguaguagua/hybrid-fonts-for-sublime/main/images/Snipaste_2023-01-09_20-33-56.png)

 ### Fira Code Regular With Changed `g` and `a`

+Please rename `Fira-Code-60002/FiraCodeRegular-changed-ga.ttf` into `FiraCode-Regular.ttf` then install it.
+Don't forget to uninstall the previous regular font to avoid confliction.

 In [Fira Code WiKi](https://github.com/tonsky/FiraCode/wiki/How-to-enable-stylistic-sets), code cv01 and code cv02 mean to change the style of `g` and `a`.
 But sublime doesn't provide cv01 and cv02.
 So I have to edit the ttf file myself.